astralskull/astral_skull_bootstrap_ruby/README.md

 # Astral Skull Bootstrap Ruby

-This provides a script for bootstrapping a user with rvm and a given ruby version/
+This provides a script for bootstrapping a user with rvm and a given ruby version.

+Might be useful for people who want to use a ruby configuration manager later.

 Updates the user's .bashrc